Why Does My Cat Raise His Butt When I Pet Him?

 While it might seem like just a silly move, it’s actually an important form of feline communication.

-– It’s a sign of trust.
-Presenting their back end and lifting up is a vulnerable position.
-If your cat does this with you, it means they feel comfortable and safe in your presence.
+- It’s a sign of trust: Presenting their back end and lifting up is a vulnerable position.
+If your cat does this with you, it means they feel comfortable and safe in your presence

-Do All Cats Love Elevator Butt?
+Do All Cats Love Butt Rubs?

 Not all cats enjoy this sensation.
 Some adore it, some tolerate it, and others will give you a quick swat if you venture too close to their tail base.
 Every cat is unique!

-- Leaning in, purring, slow blinks → Green light.
+- Leaning in, purring, slow blinks → Green light

-- Tail twitching, ears back, or sudden turn → Red light—time to stop the elevator!
+- Tail twitching, ears back, or sudden turn → Red light, time to stop the elevator

-Simba the Ultimate Elevator Butt Cat
+Simba: The Ultimate Elevator Butt Cat

 My orange derpy boy, Simba, loves elevator butt more than most.
-He stands on my lap at night when we’re winding down the day, and won’t stop kissing me until I scratch his rump.
-But trying to photograph that is nearly impossible; the most I got his his rear end! 🙀
+He stands on my lap at night when we’re winding down and won’t stop kissing me until I scratch his rump.

 What Cat Elevator Butt Really Means